What Should I Bring With Me To An Initial Consultation With An Attorney?

-The attorneys at Allen & Scofield Injury Lawyers, LLC offer a free initial consultation to all of our potential clients.
+The attorneys at Graham Scofield Injury Lawyers offer a free initial consultation to all of our potential clients.
 That way, you can determine whether we’re the best fit for your case without worrying about any potential fees or costs.

 What To Bring To Your Consultation

 Below is a list of information and documents that you should bring with you to your initial case consultation if they’re available.

 The police report is typically available for you to purchase within 72 hours of the car accident.
 If you haven’t purchased the report before meeting with us, that’s OK.
 We’ll purchase the report for you.
 The police report contains important information regarding the identity of the drivers, the drivers’ insurance information, and the police officer’s description of how the collision occurred.

 2) Photos of the vehicles involved in the collision.

 Collision photos contain important information about how the collision occurred and the severity of the collision impact.
 For instance, if the damage to your vehicle is on the front end of your vehicle, and the damage to the at fault driver’s vehicle is located on the passenger side of the vehicle, that typically demonstrates that the at fault driver turned in front of you and failed to yield to your vehicle.
 That can be very useful information if the at fault driver denies liability.

 3) Your auto insurance information and the at fault driver’s auto insurance information.